nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
  <p><img src="images/info_icon.png" width="30"/> <b>Notes about the command format:</b></p>

-* In the format for the commands provided, words which are in `UPPERCASE` refers to the `input` that the user must key in.
+* In the format for the commands provided, words that are in `UPPERCASE` refers to the `input` that the user must key in.
 * Items in square brackets are optional. e.g. `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.